Gwen288/FinalProject/README.md

 ## Future Enhancements
 - Admin View and Functionality
 - Enhanced Search functionality using Ajax
-- Enabled downloading versions of portfolios
+- Enable downloading versions of portfolios
 - Multiple Portfolio Creation by a student
 - Admin dashboard with analytics